Skip to main content

 • ONNX: OpenVINO will automatically be detected and used as a detector in the default Frigate image when a supported ONNX model is configured.

-• TensortRT: TensorRT can run on Nvidia GPUs and Jetson devices, using one of many default models.
+• TensortRT: TensorRT can run on Jetson devices, using one of many default models.

-• ONNX: TensorRT will automatically be detected and used as a detector in the -tensorrt or -tensorrt-jp(4/5) Frigate images when a supported ONNX model is configured.
+• ONNX: TensorRT will automatically be detected and used as a detector in the -tensorrt-jp6 Frigate image when a supported ONNX model is configured.

 Rockchip